BenoitPerron/triggertrap-android/README.md

-# Triggertrap Read Me & Licence
+# Photosniper Read Me & Licence

-Triggertrap is an app that makes it easy for photographers to use their phone as a wired remote control.
+Photosniper is an app that makes it easy for photographers to use their phone as a wireless remote control.

-The Triggertrap system consists of 3 parts:
+The Photosniper system consists of 3 parts:

-- An app for iOS or Android
+- An app for Android
-- A Mobile Dongle that turns an audio signal into a switch
+- A Mobile Dongle that turns an Bluetooth/WiFi signal into either a IR signal or a shutter command over a specific connection wire
 - A Camera Connection Cable for a specific camera.

-Triggertrap is a commercial project that was conceived in 2010, launched in 2011, and ultimately went out of business in 2017.
+SONY cameras that support wlan control - are supported directly to be triggered from the app

+Software is based on original triggertrap implementation

 # Credits